OpenVidu/openvidu.io-docs/docs/advanced-features/network-quality.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-This feature is part of <a href="openvidu-pro/"><strong>OpenVidu</strong><span id="openvidu-pro-tag" style="display: inline-block; background-color: rgb(0, 136, 170); color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">PRO</span></a> tier.
+This feature is part of <a href="openvidu-pro/" target="_blank"><strong>OpenVidu</strong><span id="openvidu-pro-tag" style="display: inline-block; background-color: rgb(0, 136, 170); color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">PRO</span></a> tier.
 </div>
 </div>

-## What's the network quality

-One of the most important elements of a videconference based on WebRTC is the network.
-It has a huge impact in our virtual meetings quality experience because of having an unstable network may reduce the quality and efficiency of the videoconference.
-For that reason, it's highly recommend have a good network and monitoring its stability.
+One of the most important elements in real-time WebRTC connections is the network.
+It can have a huge impact in the quality of the media streams being transmitted.
+Usually we have control over the quality of the server-side network, but we don't have any guarantee about the network of the clients.
+For that reason, it is especially important to monitor and to be able to warn about network problems to our end users.

-Making use of the WebRTC stats, the OpenVidu team has been capable to extract the network quality level in a very simple way and provide to the OpenVidu users an efficient way to monitoring their network in a blink of an eye.
+By making use of the WebRTC stats, OpenVidu offers a very simple API to monitor client-side network qualities and warn affected users.
+It allows to receive events in the application's client-side to notify users about their own network quality, as well as other user's network qualities.
+A common way of notifying this in the UI of the app is drawing a network icon, filling it for displaying good networks and emptying it for displaying poor networks.

 <br>